ThinkDataEd/student/docs/unit2/lesson6.md

     "about the same as," etc.

 ###**Lesson:**
-1. Poll students about the method of transportation they use for their daily school commute.
-How many of them walk, ride in a car, take the bus, ride a bike, etc.?
-Record their responses on the board.
-Ask them to estimate the typical amount of time it takes for them to get to school, in minutes.
+1. What method of transportation did you use for your daily school commute before the COVID-19 lockdown.
+Did you walk, ride in a car, take the bus, ride a bike, etc.?
+Do you remember how long it took you to get to school (in minutes)?

-2. Inform students that they have learned important features of distributions that will allow them to make decisions when working with data.
-More specifically, they will be able to use their knowledge of measures of center and measures of spread to compare 2 distributions in order to make a decision.
+2. You have learned important features of distributions that will allow you to make decisions when working with data.
+More specifically, you will be able to use your knowledge of measures of center and measures of spread to compare 2 distributions in order to make a decision.

-3. In teams, have students complete the *Comparing Commute Times with Dotplots* handout ([LMR_2.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.8_Commute Times - Dotplots.pdf)).
-Allow students time to read the “Background” portion of the handout, and then discuss what statistical question(s) the student in the scenario is trying to answer.
+3. Complete the *Comparing Commute Times with Dotplots* handout ([LMR_2.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.8_Commute Times - Dotplots.pdf)).
+Read the “Background” portion of the handout, and then
+<strong style="color: red;">in your DS Journal, write down what statistical question(s) the student in the scenario is trying to answer.</strong>
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.8_Commute Times - Dotplots.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.8_Commute Times - Dotplots.pdf)</div>

-4. Once teams decide on their recommendation, engage half of the class in an *Active Debate*.
-Half of the students will stand in a debate line and the other half will “fishbowl” the debate.
-Roles will reverse later in the lesson (see Step14).

-5. Of those students standing on the debate line, half will argue the reasons why they recommend street travel and the other half will argue the reasons why they recommend freeway travel.

-6. On the debate line, each student will stand face to face with a student who has the opposite recommendation.
-In other words, a student who recommends street travel will stand facing a student who recommends freeway travel.

-7. Using a timer, allow one minute for students who recommend freeway travel to argue their point to the person they are facing.
-Then, repeat for students who recommend street travel.
-Students should not interrupt or respond; they should only listen to the other side.

-8. Next, give debaters two minutes to prepare a **rebuttal** of the other person’s argument.
-For example, if one student claimed that freeway travel is better, the other student may ask where the evidence is in the data or show that the data does not support the claim.

-9. Allow each debater two minutes to present his/her rebuttal.

-10. Finally, ask debaters if any of them changed their recommendations after engaging in the debate.
+4. Once you have completed the handout, write your recommendations in your DS Journal.
+Imagine that you are to engage  in an *Active Debate* with your classmates.

+5. <strong style="color: red;"> First, you will write in your DS Journal the benefits of street travel over freeway travel by using academic language based on the dotplot.
+List as many reasons as you can why you claim that street travel is better.</strong>

+6. <strong style="color: red;"> Next, below your first claim, you will write (in your DS Journal) the benefits of freeway travel over street travel by using academic language based on the dotplot.
+List as many reasons as you can why you claim that freeway travel is better.</strong>

+7. <strong style="color: red;">Give yourself time to compare and contrast the two choices and it is suggested that you may write a two-column list starting with the first column about street travel from the strongest reason or claim using academic language.</strong>

+8. Complete your **rebuttal** of your first claim by writing your reasons why freeway travel is better, from the strongest reason that supports your claim using academic language.

+<strong style="color: blue;"> insert an example of a  Two column Rebuttal here.
+Use the possible answers in the handout and remove page 2 </strong>

+9. Go over the claim and rebuttal process.Make sure that you only used statistical data based on the handout and not include your own opinions.

+10. Finalize your recommendations and answer the following questions in your DS Journal:<strong style="color: red;"> Did your initial choice of claim change after you made the data analysis?
+Why or why not? </strong>

-11. In teams, have students complete the *Comparing Exam Scores with Histograms* handout ([LMR_2.9](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.9_Exam Scores - Histograms.pdf)).
-Allow students time to read the “Background” portion of the handout, and then discuss what statistical question(s) the student in the scenario is trying to answer.
+11. You will  complete the *Comparing Exam Scores with Histograms* handout ([LMR_2.9](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.9_Exam Scores - Histograms.pdf)).
+Read the “Background” portion of the handout, and then <strong style="color: red;">in your DS Journal, write what statistical question(s) the student in the scenario is trying to answer.</strong>
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.9_Exam Scores - Histograms.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.9](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.9_Exam Scores - Histograms.pdf)</div>

-12. Repeat debate process (Steps 4 - 10) with the other half of the class.
+12. Repeat "debate process"" (Steps 4 - 10).

-13. Summarize the lesson by conducting a class discussion about what to look for when comparing distributions.
-Students should be precise when estimating values of means, medians, MAD, and IQR.
-They should also be able to comment on when it is most appropriate to use each measure of center and spread. <span style="color:grey">***If a distribution is symmetric, it is best to use the mean as a measure of center and the MAD as a measure of spread.
-If a distribution is skewed, or has outliers, it is best to use the median as a measure of center and the IQR as a measure of spread.***</span>
+13. Summarize the lesson by doing a Quickwrite in your DS Journal. <strong style="color: red;">What are the pieces of information that we are looking for when comparing distributions?
+You should be precise when estimating values of means, medians, MAD, and IQR.
+You should also be able to comment on when it is most appropriate to use each measure of center and spread.

-###**Class Scribes:**
-One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+<span style="color:grey">***For example: If a distribution is symmetric, it is best to use the _______ as a measure
+of center and the MAD as a measure of spread.
+If a distribution is ____________, or has outliers, it is best to use the median as a measure of center and the IQR as a measure of spread.***</span>

+<strong style="color: blue;"> insert an example of a  Two column Rebuttal here.
+Use the possible answers in the handout and remove page 2 </strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Similar to the activities they did during class today, for homework, students should complete the *Comparing Fuel Efficiency with Boxplots* handout ([LMR_2.10](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.10_Fuel Efficiency - Boxplots.pdf)).
+Similar to the activities you did during class today, for homework, you will complete the *Comparing Fuel Efficiency with Boxplots* handout ([LMR_2.10](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.10_Fuel Efficiency - Boxplots.pdf)).
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.10_Fuel Efficiency - Boxplots.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.10](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.10_Fuel Efficiency - Boxplots.pdf)</div>